ignite/web/packages/vuex/README.md

 ## Usage

-First you need to create a config file in your store root `./store/config.js`
+First, create a config file in your store root `./store/config.js`.

 ```
 // config.js